ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 #### Option 3: Add the inspection code to `PubNode`s and `SubNode`s

-**Advantages**
+Advantages:

 1. Solves the problem for all nodes.
 While we're not necessarily interested in all the nodes, solving the problem at the `PubNode` level solves the problem for sources and output records for processors at the same time, and solving the problem at the `SubNode` level solves the problem for destinations and input records for processors at the same time.

-**Disadvantages**
+Disadvantages:

 1. Adding inspection to pub and sub nodes is complex.
 This complexity is reflected in following:
    - Once we add a method to the `PubNode` and `SubNode` interfaces, we'll need to implement it in all current implementations, even if that means only calling a method from an embedded type.
    - `PubNode` and `SubNode` rely on Go channels to publish/subscribe to messages.
 Automatically sending messages from those channels to registered inspectors is non-trivial.

 #### Chosen implementation